Overdose Education and Naloxone Training

 Experiencing a Crisis?

-For life-threatening concerns, call 911 or be taken to your nearest emergency department.
+For emergencies, dial 911 or go to your nearest emergency department.

 For mental health and substance use crisis support and resources, contact: